daniel-fink-de/daniel-fink-de.github.io/_talks/2020-01-24-msc-qml-seminar.md

 location: "Stuttgart, Germany"
 ---

-This talk was part of the course "QML Seminar" by [Prof. Frank Leymann](https://www.iaas.uni-stuttgart.de/institut/team/Leymann/).
+This talk was part of the course "QML Seminar".

 The slides can be downloaded [here](https://daniel-fink-de.github.io/files/2020-01-24-msc-qml-seminar.pdf).